 The first two years are offered on the Lubbock campus, contiguous with Texas Tech University.
 The recreational and cultural resources of the University are available to the medical students.
-For clinical studies, each class is currently divided with approximately 40-50 students in Amarillo, 50-60 students in Lubbock, and 20-30 students at the Permian Basin Campus.
+For clinical studies, each class is currently divided with approximately 40-50 students in Amarillo, 80-100 students in Lubbock, and 20-30 students at the Permian Basin Campus.

-Assignments to the regional campuses are based to the extent possible on a random lottery such that each student will have equal opportunity to be assigned to any of the three campuses.
+Assignments to the regional campuses are based to the extent possible on a preference form that each student will complete prior to being assigned to any of the three campuses.
 At the beginning of the first year, there is an active orientation program that includes time with students with representatives from the respective regional campuses to which each student has been assigned.